Onry Ozzborn: 2004-2007: Grayskul and Rhymesayers era

 Through other Oldominion members and the local Seattle scene, Onry met another emcee named JFK Ninjaface.
 JFK Ninjaface was new to the circuit, as he had just moved from Virginia Beach, Virginia to live with his aunt after several run-ins with the law.
-At the time, he was only freestyling before meeting Onry Ozzborn, who had encouraged JFK to write.
+At the time, JFK Ninjaface was only freestyling before meeting Onry Ozzborn, who had encouraged JFK to write.
 Not much later, the two formed the hip hop duo Grayskul.
 The duo's music went from being released independently to being in the hands of Siddiq, the CEO of indie hip hop label Rhymesayers Entertainment.
 Siddiq signed them and released their 2005 album Deadlivers, with most production handled by Mr. Hill.
 The album featured appearances from Canibus, Mr. Lif and Aesop Rock, the latter becoming a frequent collaborator to Onry Ozzborn.
 In the same year, Onry Ozzbron released his solo album In Between.